MatthiasNickles/diff-SAT/README.md

 #### Synopsis ####

-delSAT is a probabilistic Answer Set and SAT solver targeted at _multimodel_ optimization, probabilistic inference and sampling.
-It is named after the del (aka nabla) operator &#8711;.
+delSAT (&#8711;SAT) is a probabilistic Answer Set and SAT solver targeted at _multi-models_ optimization, probabilistic inference and model sampling.
+It is named after the del (a.k.a. nabla) operator &#8711;.

 delSAT uses an approach called _Differentiable Satisfiability_ respectively _Differentiable Answer Set Programming_ (&#8706;SAT/ASP).
 Basically, this
 means SAT or ASP solving using automatic differentiation and a form of gradient descent to find an optimal multiset of models (interpretations), given a user-defined cost function (loss function, multimodel objective function) over weighted Boolean variables (see [References](#references) for details).

-[Answer set programming](https://www.cs.utexas.edu/users/vl/papers/wiasp.pdf) is a form of logic programming, with a syntax similar to Prolog and Datalog.
+[Answer set programming](https://www.cs.utexas.edu/users/vl/papers/wiasp.pdf) is a form of logic programming, with a syntax very similar to Prolog and Datalog.
 It is mainly oriented towards difficult (primarily NP-hard) combinatorial search problems and relational knowledge representation.
-ASP is closely related to SAT, constraint programming and Satisfiability Modulo Theories (SMT).
+ASP is closely related to SAT, Constraint Satisfaction Problems (CSP) and Satisfiability Modulo Theories (SMT).

 delSAT can be used for plain SAT and Answer Set solving too, but has a wider range of use cases.
 For example:

-- Associating differentiable cost functions (representing, e.g., smooth probabilistic weights) with rules, clauses and other formulas or individual Boolean variables.
+- Associating differentiable cost functions with rules, clauses and other formulas or individual Boolean variables.
   This way, delSAT can be used as a "hybrid" inference engine which makes use of symbolic/logical, graph or other relational knowledge as well as probabilistic/subsymbolic constraints (in form of cost functions).
 In contrast to most existing probabilistic logic approaches, delSAT doesn't require any independence assumptions or other restrictions for random variables.

+- As an instance of the previous: weighting of Boolean variables, clauses and rules with probabilities

 - Distribution-aware sampling of models (answer sets or satisfying truth assignments)

 - Efficient search for models of _satisfiable_ CPA and PSAT (Probabilistic Satisfiability) instances given in PSAT normal form

-- Parallelized regular SAT or Answer Set solving on the JVM, using DIMACS-CNF or AnsProlog/Clingo-compatible syntax (by using Clingo as grounder)
+- Highly configurable multithreaded regular SAT and Answer Set solving on the JVM

-The non-probabilistic part of the solver algorithm is, like the ASP and SAT solver clasp (https://github.com/potassco/clasp), a complete solver, based on CDNL (Conflict-Driven Nogood Learning, which is itself based on CDCL (Conflict-Driven Clause Learning)).
+The non-probabilistic part of the solver algorithm is, like the ASP and SAT solver [clasp](https://github.com/potassco/clasp) and the JVM SAT solver [SAT4j](http://www.sat4j.org/), a complete solver based on CDNL (Conflict-Driven Nogood Learning), which is itself based on CDCL (Conflict-Driven Clause Learning).
+However, delSAT's CDNL variant differs from clasp in that for non-tight ASP programs, loop handling follows the older ASSAT approach (Lin, Zhao 2004) whereas clasp integrates loop handling in the propagation core.

 #### Introduction ####

 delSAT's output is a _sample_ (or UNSAT).
-A sample is here a multiset (bag) of sampled models, i.e., answer sets (aka _stable models_) or satisfying truth assignments (aka _witnesses_ or _interpretations_) of the input propositional formula or answer set program.
+A sample is here a multiset (bag) of models sampled under probabilistic and logical constraints.
+Each model is an answer sets
+(aka _stable model_) or a satisfying truth assignment (aka _witness_ or _interpretation_) of the input answer set program respectively propositional formula.
 From a probability theoretical point of view, the individual models in the sample are the _possible worlds_ and their frequencies in the sample are the possible worlds' probabilities.

 The generated sample minimizes a user-defined arbitrary differentiable cost function down to a user-specified threshold or until the cost didn't change anymore.
 The threshold allows to trade-off accuracy against speed.
+The cost function is given as an arithmetic expression defined over certain statistics of the entire sample.

-Such a sample is called a _multisolution_ (or just _solution_ if there is no ambiguity) of the given cost function and the logical rules/clauses.
+Such a sample - respectively the  probability distribution over models it represents - is called an (exact or approximate) _multisolution_ of the given cost function and the logical rules/clauses.

 In contrast to traditional optimization in SAT or ASP, a cost function refers to the entire multiset of models, and the sampled multiset of models as a whole minimizes the cost function.
 If multiple cost functions are provided, they are combined into a single overall cost function (see below).
 The number of sampled models and the precise sampling semantics can be influenced with command line options `-n` and `-s` (use `--help` for details).
 Observe that for the same input problem, multiple multisolutions may exist.

-Cost functions can, for example, be used for the specifcation of the probabilities of Boolean variables (atoms), or, by extension, entire clauses, rules and other formulas.
+Cost functions can, for example, be used for the specification of the probabilities of Boolean variables (atoms), or, by extension, entire clauses, rules and other formulas.
 This way, delSAT can be used as the "inference engine" for expressive probabilistic logic programming frameworks.